cobriniklab/seuratTools/README.md

 ## TLDR

-chevreulSeurat provides a single command to:
+seuFullLengthViz provides a single command to:

 - construct a Seurat object